0xGann/zero-exchange-exposed/README.md

 }
 ```

 The code for the ZERO token and these mintable assets is not published on their Github like their router and peripheral contracts.
-It's clear that the team wish to keep this functionality of their code hidden.
+It's clear that the team wish to keep this functionality of their code hidden, otherwise they would have published the code on their Github, or at least verified it when requested.

 The code they have published is nothing other than the Uniswap code with the names of variables changed - zero innovation or new features added.
 You can view a comparison here:
 https://github.com/Uniswap/uniswap-v2-core/compare/master...zeroexchange:master